Your Skin, Your Future

 Here’s what typically happens during a skin Check with your GP:

-- Examination: The GP will checks all areas, including scalp and soles looking for moles, freckles, birthmarks, and other skin lesions.
+• Examination: The GP will check all areas, including scalp and soles, looking for moles, freckles, birthmarks, and other skin lesions.
 GP might gently feel certain moles or lesions to assess their texture and thickness.

-- Documentation: If the GP identifies any moles or spots that look concerning they will likely to document the lesion’s characteristic and potentially take a clinical photograph.
+• Documentation: If the GP identifies any moles or spots that look concerning they will likely document the lesion’s characteristic and potentially take a clinical photograph.

-- Management plan: GP will advice depending on findings and recommend appropriate follow up.
+• Management plan: GP will advise depending on findings and recommend appropriate follow-up.
 For highly suspicious or complex lesions, the GP may refer you to a dermatologist.

 If you notice any changes,